nextflow-io/nextflow/docs/process.md

 :::{note}
 - Shell script definitions require the use of single-quote `'` delimited strings.
 When using double-quote `"` delimited strings, dollar variables are interpreted as Nextflow variables as usual.
 See {ref}`string-interpolation`.
 - Variables prefixed with `!` must always be enclosed in curly brackets, i.e. `!{str}` is a valid variable whereas `!str` is ignored.
 - Shell scripts support the use of the {ref}`process-template` mechanism.
-The same rules are applied to the variables defined in the script template.
+The same rules are applied to the variables defined in the template script.
 :::

 (process-native)=